bartekpacia/fastlane-plugin-get_new_build_number/README.md

 - production is live at version code `81`

-In this case, `get_new_build_number` action would return `82` (because it is higher than all the other build numbers).
+In this case, `get_new_build_number` action would return `82` (because it is newer/higher/bigger than all the other build numbers).
 Of course, you have to be authenticated to App Store using [app_store_connect_api_key][app-store-connect-api-key].